Pterostylis excelsa: Taxonomy and naming

 Pterostylis excelsa was first formally described in 1986 by Mark Clements from a specimen grown in the Australian National Botanic Gardens from a tuber collected from the Eyre Peninsula.
 The description was published in the fourth edition of the Flora of South Australia.
 The specific epithet (excelsa) is a Latin word meaning "high", "lofty" or "distinguished".

 In 1941, William Nicholls described Pterostylis squamata var. valida and in 1994, David Jones raised it to species status as Pterostylis valida.
 However, this name is regarded as a synonym of Pterostylis excelsa.

 Distribution and habitat

-The tall rustyhood is widespread and locally common in the south-east of South Australia, sometimes growing in large colonies.
+Tall rustyhood is widespread and locally common in the south-east of South Australia, sometimes growing in large colonies.
 It grows in scrubland and mallee, sometimes on rock outcrops in areas receiving an average annual rainfall of 200-500 mm.